vmware-archive/monitoring-indicator-protocol/README.md

 ### Running tests

-Use the provided script to run tests: `./scripts/test.sh`
+Use the provided script to run tests: `./scripts/test.sh`.
+By default, this runs the local tests (unit and integration tests that can be run without external dependencies).
+Run with `--help` to see the full list of test suites you can run.

 ### Starting a registry and registry agent